-This is a nice day hike close to Whitehorse that offers a beautiful view of Little Atlin Lake and Atlin Lake.
+This is a nice day hike an hours drive from Whitehorse that offers a beautiful view of Little Atlin Lake and Atlin Lake.
 The trail climbs steeply up to a communications tower before continuing into the alpine.
 The white limestone of this mountain is not what actually gives it its name - it is named after Thomas White, Minister of the Interior from 1887-1888.
 Watch for mountain goats along the trail.
-[It is asked that you refrain from hiking this trail from April 1st to June 16th because the Mountain Goat population uses the area for nursing and raising their kids.
+Please refrain from hiking this trail from April 1st to June 16th because the Mountain Goat population uses the area for nursing and raising their kids.

-Drive south on the Alaska Highway towards Jake's Corner (about 80km from Whitehorse).
+Drive south from Whitehorse on the Alaska Highway towards Jake's Corner (about 80 km from Whitehorse).
 Turn right at Jake's Corner onto the Tagish Road.
-Drive for 2 km and turn left to follow the sign to Atlin.
-Drive for 6km to a road on the left (east) which leads to a gravel pit and generator station.
+Drive for 2 km and turn left to follow the signs to Atlin, BC.
+Drive for 5.6 km to a road on the left (east) which leads to a gravel pit and generator station.
 There is a gate at the bottom of the road, park before the gate to the gravel pit.

 Follow the same trail as the summer path (occasionally spotted with goat tracks).
 If the snow is only a few inches deep, hiking poles will be invaluable on the steeper, slippery sections.
 Add an extra hour to the total time.